EdenKhaos/11-Express-Note-Taker/README.md

 2. Open project directory, then npm install to install all dependencies

 ## Usage
+1. install npm init -y, npm install express --save
-1. run node server.js
+2. run node server.js
-2. navigate to localhost:3000
+3. navigate to localhost:3000
-3. Click "Get Started"
+4. Click "Get Started"
-4. Give the note a title and a body, then press save icon in the rop right corner.
+5. Give the note a title and a body, then press save icon in the rop right corner.
-5. To create a new note, click on the pencil icon
+6. To create a new note, click on the pencil icon
-6. View your notes on the left-hand side.
+7. View your notes on the left-hand side.
 Click the "X" to delete the note

 ## Repository